fizzywhizbang/ims/README.md

 Order management and product management can be done with ease Report management
 User wise sell report

+#To Install
+Import the sql into your database located under the database directory/folder Default username is: admin
+Default password is: adminims
+assets/images/stock must be writeable by the web server to upload images

 #Requirement
 Need to change
 $webroot = "ims/";